Zhroyn/MyNotes/Notes/Course/Discrete Math/Chapter10 Graphs.md

 <br>

-The general procedures to find the chromatic number:
+The general procedures to find the chromatic number are:
 1. Let the vertices of a graph represent the element, and then draw an edge between two vertices if the two elements cannot be connected.
 2. Compute the complementary graph.
 3. Align a color to a vertex if it is connected to all vertices with this color in the complementary graph.